jafossum/ArduinoLibraries/README.md

 ## JAF_Ultrasonic

-Library for Non-Blocking HC-SR04 Ultrasonic Sensor functionality
+Library for Non-Blocking HC-SR04 Ultrasonic Sensor functionality.
+Currently HardCoded for Uno on pin (2, 3) and Mega 2560 on Pin (19, 18).
+This for simplicity when using direct port PORTD and PIND for PIN manipulation.
+This because of speed.